Amazon's tax-free European profits drop after IRS clamp-down

 The U.S. tax authority, the Internal Revenue Service (IRS) declined to comment, citing federal privacy rules that prohibit it from discussing individual taxpayers.

-Most companies seek to pay no more tax than they have to because managers have a fiduciary duty to investors to maximize long-term profits.
+Most companies seek to pay no more tax than they have to because managers have a fiduciary duty to investors to maximise long-term profits.

 Amazon and the IRS have been in dispute for years about Amazon Europe Holding.
 The unit pays U.S. affiliates to use existing software and shares the U.S. affiliates’ cost of funding new technology, in return for the right to re-license this technology to affiliates in Europe.